safe-global/safe-docs/source/clients/chrome_extension.md

 ## Comments

 - The versions installed from GitHub, will not receive automatic updates.
-- For nightly versions please contact us on [Gitter](https://gitter.im/gnosis/Safe).
+- For nightly builds please contact us on [Gitter](https://gitter.im/gnosis/Safe).

 ## Resources